-If the active substance is prolonged on EU-level, then the products can be prolonged until the same date, plus 1 year (according to article 32).
-SE, LV and EE will require a letter of intent from the applicant and will charge a fee.
-LT will require a letter of intent from the applicant and FI will require an email of intent from the applicant but will not charge a fee.
-NO and DK prolongs the authorisations automatically and does not charge a fee.
+If the approval of the active substance is prolonged, the products can be prolonged accordingly, plus 1 year (according to Article 32).

+- SE, LV and EE will require a letter of intent from the applicant and will charge a fee. - LT will require a letter of intent from the applicant and FI will require an email of intent from the applicant but will not charge a fee. - NO and DK prolongs the authorisations automatically and does not charge a fee.

 In case no application for renewal of an authorisation will be submitted, the product will expire at the date of renewal of approval of a.s.
-Ordinary periods of grace for retail, sale and use can be granted, according to Art.
-46.
+Ordinary periods of grace for retail, sale and use can be granted, according to Article 46.

-9 Renewal of products according to article 43
+9 Renewal of products according to Article 43

-For renewals according to article 43 in regulation (EC) No 1107/2009 an application for renewal of the product authorisation shall be submitted within 3 months from when the renewal of the approval of an active substance should be applied.
+For renewals according to Article 43 in Regulation (EC) No 1107/2009 an application for renewal of the product authorisation shall be submitted within 3 months from when the renewal of the approval of an active substance should be applied.